AntonisCSt/Fast_API_bike_daily/readme.md

 ```

-In this new job we first log it to Docker Hub using Github secrets. and then we use from marketplace the `docker/build-push-action@v5` adding the information required for the registry and the tags!
+In this new job, we first log in to Docker Hub using GitHub secrets, and then we use the docker/build-push-action@v5 from the marketplace, adding the required information for the registry and the tags.

-EXERCISE 1: Write again the job push_to_registry using docker/build-push-action@v4.
-Try find it yourself, it might be required by a company with legacy code.
-Help: check out https://github.com/marketplace/actions/build-and-push-docker-images?version=v5.0.0
+EXERCISE 1: Rewrite the job push_to_registry using docker/build-push-action@v4.
+You can try to find it yourself, as it might be required by a company with legacy code.
+Check out https://github.com/marketplace/actions/build-and-push-docker-images?version=v5.0.0

-EXERCISE 2: Edit the workflow to skip running the workflow if we edit the readme.md.
+EXERCISE 2:  Edit the workflow to skip running the workflow if the readme.md file is edited.
+This can be achieved by modifying the on part of the workflow.
+Refer to the GitHub Actions documentation for the correct syntax.

-EXERCISE 3: Add on the `on:` part of the workflow the `pull`.
-Search the correct syntax.
-And test it with a new branch.
+EXERCISE 3: Add the pull_request event to the on part of the workflow.
+You can search for the correct syntax in the GitHub Actions documentation and test it with a new branch.

+## Dealing with issues in the workflow

-There is an issue here on where we are going to add the model.
-We want to build the image with GithubActions (one their server).
-But the problem here is that size of the trained model is larger than 100MB (the maximum file size on GitHub).
-Therefore, we decided o upload the model in the cloud.
-Allowing, only ourselves to access it.
+There is an issue here regarding where we are going to add the model.
+We want to build the image with GitHub Actions on their server.
+However, the problem is that the size of the trained model is larger than 100MB (the maximum file size on GitHub).
+Therefore, we can upload the model to the cloud, allowing only ourselves to access it

-# Upload model to the cloud
+# Uploading model to the cloud

 We are going to use AWS.